Food and Agricultural Education Act

 7. Other consultative matters related to promotion and development of FAE.

-The experts, scholars, and group representatives of the “FAE promotion task forces” mentioned in the previous Paragraph shall include people with expertise in the fields of food, nutrition, agriculture, education, environmental protection, animal welfare, culture, and tourism, who shall constitute no less than one half the total number of persons on any given task force.
-The number of persons of any gender shall constitute no less than one-third of the total number of persons on any given task force.
+The experts, scholars, and group representatives of the “FAE promotion Committee” mentioned in the previous Paragraph shall include individuals from the fields of food, nutrition, agriculture, education, environmental protection, animal welfare, culture, and tourism, and their number must be no less than half of the total membership.
+Furthermore, the number of commissioners of any one gender shall not be less than one-third of the total number of commissioners.

 Article 9